 So what happens now?
 The referendum is over, but the fight for equality isn’t.
 Meanwhile, the anti-rights opposition remains a threat to progressive values.

 “The battle for the LGBT community does not stop here,” said MozaiQ, which is campaigning for legalised civil partnerships, an end to homophobic bullying in schools and workplaces, and better support for those living with HIV and Aids.

-After hearing the result of their failed referendum, the Coalition for the Family’s supporters went on Facebook to call for it to form a political party.
+After hearing the result of their failed referendum, supporters of the Coalition for the Family went on Facebook to call for it to form a political party.

 It’s unclear at this stage what the Coalition will do next.
 But they are supported by powerful international forces, and won’t give up their fight for influence.

-So, while LGBT activists and their supporters can and should celebrate VICTORIE today, no one who believes in equality can rest on their laurels.
+So, although LGBT activists and their supporters can and should celebrate “VICTORIE” today, no one who believes in equality can rest on their laurels.
 Homophobic forces were beaten this weekend, but the battle continues.

 Get our weekly email